ajsanjoaquin/twitter-bias-challenge/README.md

 ### Unwanted Cropping

+Unwanted cropping is the total proportion of images in each category that had the algorithm cropping (1) intimate parts, (2) text, or (3) other non-human objects when a human primary subject was present.

 A higher proportion of Nudist_Black images had unwanted cropping parameters followed by Nudist_White, Gay, and Tribal images.
 Our hypothesis for this pattern is that the algorithm has more difficulty in identifying dark toned faces compared to other tones present.
 For example, in the following two images the algorithm highlights the faces present in artworks instead of the individuals themselves.

 ![two people painting](img_md/2.jpg?raw=true)